 Cairo-Based Hoopoe Fiction "Embodies the Freedom" of an Independent Publisher

-Found this article relevant?Khaled OSMAN, Marcia Lynx Qualey, Gareth James and 8 others found this witty
+Found this article relevant?Khaled OSMAN, Marcia Lynx Qualey, Gareth Bookwitty and 8 others found this witty

 Named after a bird found across the Middle East, known for its distinctive crown of black and chestnut feathers, Hoopoe is a new imprint of the AUC (American University of Cairo) Press, which for over half a century has published Arabic literature in English translation and wide-ranging books about the Middle East.
 Hoopoe seeks to publish fresh writing from Marrakesh to Baghdad and Khartoum to Aleppo for "adventurous readers everywhere".
 With historical epics, social satire, police procedurals and stories of the future Middle East, Hoopoe publishes paperback and digital editions of contemporary writing.
 Neil Hewison, Associate Director for Editorial Programs, Nadine El-Hadi, Acquisitions Editor and Basma El Manialawi, Marketing Manager, answered the following questions collectively: